Cecily Mutitu Mbarire

 Cecily Mutitu Mbarire EGH (born 26 December 1972) is a Kenyan politician who is the serving governor of Embu County since 25 August 2022.
-She is the chairperson of Kenya`s ruling party, United Democratic Alliance, and the patron of The Kenya Scouts Association (Embu County).
+She is the chairperson of Kenya's ruling party, United Democratic Alliance, and the patron of The Kenya Scouts Association (Embu County).

 Early life and education

 Cecily Mbarire was born in 1972 in Ndamunge, a tea-growing village in Kanja, Runyenjes Constituency.
 Her father, the late Joseph Njagi Mbarire, was a notable political figure, serving as a councilor and later as the Member of Parliament for Embu North from 1974 to 1983.
 Her mother, Margaret, was a dedicated primary school teacher.
 Mbarire was educated at Muragari Primary School and Sacred Heart Kyeni Girls.
-She graduated from Egerton University and a masters degree from the United States International University.
+She graduated from Egerton University and a master's degree from the United States International University.

 Political career

 Mbarire has had an extensive career in politics spanning over 20 years.
 She rose to the limelight having been nominated MP in the year 2002–2007.
 In her political career, she represented Runyenjes Constituency in the National Assembly of Kenya from 2007 to 2013.
 Her advocacy for special interest groups culminated in her nomination to Parliament from 2017 to 2022.
-Achani was also among the seven women Governors in Kenya elected in the 2022 Kenyan general election.
+Mbarire was also among the seven women Governors in Kenya elected in the 2022 Kenyan general election.
 The other Kenyan female governors were Susan Kihika-Nakuru County, Gladys Wanga-Homa Bay County, Fatuma Achani of Kwale County, Wavinya Ndeti of Machakos County and Anne Waiguru as well as Kawira Mwangaza in Meru County.
 They were known as the G-7 governors.

 In the 11th Parliament, she served as vice chairperson in the Public Accounts Committee.
 She held membership positions in various Parliamentary committees, such as Committee on Energy, Communication and Information, Committee on Transport, and Public Works and Housing.

 In the 12th Parliament, she served in the Committee on Energy, Committee on Appointments and Committee on Procedure and House Rules and also served as the chairperson of KEWOPA.

 In her push for equality and vouching for women to take up leadership positions, She advocates for women to pursue competitive elective seats with male politicians, and not to seek 'gender sympathy' in attaining positions.

 On 23 May 2024, Mbarire was among the guests invited to the state dinner hosted by U.S. President Joe Biden in honor of President William Ruto at the White House.